The-APIS/apis-etl/readme.md

 ### Variable Explanation

+`path_to_save_to` = local path to save the tables to

 `your_snowflake_credentials` : this should be changed to your snowflake credentials in JSON format

 #### Credentials Structure
 ```
 {
-  "type": "snowflake"
+  "type": "snowflake",
-  "account": "part before snowflakecomputing in the snowflake url e.g. account = abc100 if url = https://abc100.snowflakecomputing.com/"
+  "account": "part before snowflakecomputing in the snowflake url e.g. account = abc100 if url = https://abc100.snowflakecomputing.com/",
-  "user": "your username"
+  "user": "your username",
-  "password": "your password"
+  "password": "your password",
-  "database": "THEAPIS"
+  "database": "THEAPIS",
-  "warehouse": "COMPUTE_WH"
+  "warehouse": "COMPUTE_WH",
   "role": "ETL"
 }
 ```
-`path_to_save_to` = local path to save the tables to

 ## Running Locally